 - Ceramics (if you cannot eat off it, don't put it into your tank; they can leach chemicals and heavy metals, sharp edges can damage fish)

 - Wood (unless it was purchased at a pet store and has been pretreated, natural woods will need to be replaced frequently as they will breakdown in the water)

 - Rocks (some rocks have minerals that you do not want in your tank)

 - Shells and corals (in freshwater systems, they will add calcium that the system does not need)

 - Some glass (glass is safe unless it has sharp edges or has been painted)

-- Plastics (general rule of thumb is if it smells like plastic, it doesn't go in a fish tank)
+- Plastics (general rule of thumb is if it smells like plastic or strong chemicals, it doesn't go in a fish tank)

 No matter what you use for decorations, except for live plants, you are going to need to clean it at some point.
 You are going to need some basic tools to clean your tank and decorations.
 Scrub brushes with bristles, soft pad scrub pads, and a gravel wash kit are a few of the items that I would recommend.
 Be sure to get items that go with your tank, and keep in mind that acrylic scratches much more easily than glass, so never use a rough brush or pad on an acrylic tank.